ome/omero-web-apps-examples/README.rst

 You also need to add your app to the :property:`omero.web.apps` setting:

-NB: Here we use single quotes around double quotes.
+N.B.
+Here we use single quotes around double quotes.

 ::